brabruski/Adopt-a-Book/readme.md

 ### npm
-(install all dependencies under the 'node_modules' folder or change style references on index.html to match new destinations)
+> (install all dependencies under the 'node_modules' folder or change style references on index.html to match new destinations)
-> If the latest release does not work with this repository use instead the version number it has been originally designed on.
-To gain the latest version use, "npm install package&#64;X.Y.Z"
+If the latest release does not work with this repository use instead the version number it has been originally designed on.
+To  specify a specific release for install use, "npm install package&#64;X.Y.Z"

 ```shell
 # Angular - To install latest formal release *Designed on v1.5.8